- Cost Inflation Index (CII) for FY 2023-24 (AY 2024-25) - CII Table, Calculation & Examples

 - Income Tax on Buyback of Shares

-How to Save Capital Gains Tax on Sale of Land?
+How to Save Capital Gains Tax on Land Sales in India

 Any person who possesses property in India is required to pay taxes on the profits generated from their capital assets.
 However, there are schemes and strategies available to help minimize the tax burden on capital gains on sale of land.
 This guide will explore these methods and schemes and also help you understand how to calculate capital gains tax on land in India.